Amsterdam Zuid station: Tram history at Zuid

 Between 1978 and 1990, the Station Zuid tram stop was Tram line 5's southern terminus, and it was located on Zuidplein, the public square in front of the station.
 From 1990 to 2008, the tram stop was integrated into the Zuid Metro station.
-In May 2008, in order to make room for the construction of the North/South line (metro line 52), the tram stop was relocated to Strawinskylaan.
+In May 2008, in order to make room for the construction of the north–south line (metro line 52), the tram stop was relocated to Strawinskylaan.

 In 2016, the Station Zuid tram stop on Strawinskylaan was redesigned in preparation for the conversion of metro line 51 south of Zuid station from a hybrid metro/sneltram line into tram line 25.
 The work including adding a turnback track and crossover east of the stop to turn back bidirectional trams.
-In the summer of 2020, the platforms at the nearby Parnassusweg tram stop were lengthened in order to handled the coupled pairs of trams to be used on tram line 25.
+In the summer of 2020, the platforms at the nearby Parnassusweg tram stop were lengthened in order to handle the coupled pairs of trams to be used on tram line 25.
 The Parnassusweg stop provides an alternative means of accessing the Zuid railway station, and tram line 25 uses this stop to relieve crowding at the Station Zuid tram stop on Strawinskylaan.
 Line 25 opened officially on 13 December 2020, unofficially 4 days earlier on 9 December.
 Both tram lines 5 and 25 serve the Station Zuid and Parnassusweg tram stops.

 The Station Zuid tram stop on Strawinskylaan is a temporary terminal for line 25.
 As a terminal, it lacks rest facilities for tram operators and the space to store multiple pairs of coupled trams in case there a breakdown along the line.
 The existing stop would not be able to handle large crowds of riders.
 The permanent line 25 stop for Station Zuid will be a new tram station along Arnold Schönberglaan on the south side of the station, which is expected to open in 2028 after the completion of major renovations at the railway station and work to relocate the adjacent A10 motorway (eastbound lanes) underground.
-However, from 2022 to sometime between 2026 and 2029, the temporary line 25 terminal will be relocated to Eduard van Beinumstraat, a lane between the A10 motorway (westbound lanes) and the 2Amsterdam building complex; it would be close to the Brittenpassage, a new pedestrian tunnel accessing the station.
-The temporary terminal may need move back to Strawinskylaan when construction on the north-side A10 tunnel starts.